krzemienski/awesome-from-stars/README.md

 * [BradHeff/ffmpeg-GUI](https://github.com/BradHeff/ffmpeg-GUI): ffmpeg python Gtk GUI
 * [svpv/ffmpeg-hls](https://github.com/svpv/ffmpeg-hls): None
 * [kewlbear/FFmpeg-iOS-build-script](https://github.com/kewlbear/FFmpeg-iOS-build-script): Shell scripts to build FFmpeg for iOS and tvOS
-* [leandromoreira/ffmpeg-libav-tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial): FFmpeg libav tutorial - learn how media works from basic to transmuxing, transcoding and more
+* [leandromoreira/ffmpeg-libav-tutorial](https://github.com/leandromoreira/ffmpeg-libav-tutorial): FFmpeg libav tutorial - learn how media works from basic to transmuxing, transcoding and more.
+Translations: 🇺🇸 🇨🇳 🇰🇷 🇪🇸 🇻🇳
 * [id3as/ffmpeg-libvpx-HDR-static](https://github.com/id3as/ffmpeg-libvpx-HDR-static): A script to build a static binary of FFmpeg optimised for libvpx (HDR 10bit) encoding.
 * [LTNGlobal-opensource/FFmpeg-ltn](https://github.com/LTNGlobal-opensource/FFmpeg-ltn): None
 * [analyserdmz/ffmpeg-multi-threaded-convert](https://github.com/analyserdmz/ffmpeg-multi-threaded-convert): It will scan a directory and its sub-directories for video files, and if the codecs are not AAC/H264, it will convert them to meet the codecs criteria.